wazuh/wazuh-documentation/source/user-manual/api/rbac/configuration.rst

       "error": 0
     }

 This will create a policy with permission to read information related to agents with ids ``001``, ``002``, ``003`` and ``004``.
 Additional policies can be created as long as they are not duplicated.
-Any policy could be modified at any given time if needed, so for example new agents could be added to an existing policy.
+Any policy could be modified at any given time if needed.
+For example, new agents could be added to an existing policy.

 .. note::
     The policy ID, along with the other useful information, can be accessed at any time using the :api-ref:`GET /security/policies <operation/api.controllers.security_controller.get_policies>` endpoint.
 For a complete list of resources and actions, please visit :ref:`RBAC reference <api_rbac_reference>` page.